Floyd maps to the boundaries of relatively hyperbolic groups

 The \it cross map \rm$\zeta_Z:\frak{p\mapsto p}^\times$ is a continuous map $Z\to\mathcal Z$ (see \ref{Vietoris}).
 So its image $\s{Im}\zeta_Z$ is a closed subset of $\mathcal S$.
 A cross is not a minimal element of $\mathcal S$ if and only if $|Z|{>}1$ and its center is an isolated point of $Z$.
 So the set $\mathcal C{\leftrightharpoons}\{$the crosses with nonisolated center\} is closed in $\mathcal S$.
 It is contained in $\s{min}\mathcal S$.
 Note that it is empty if $Z$ is finite.

 \begin{prop} If $|Z|{>}1$ and a cross $c$ is a quasihomeomorphism then its repeller and attractor are nonisolated in $X$ and $Y$ respectively.
 In particular $c$ belongs to $\mathcal C$.
-If $|X|{\geqslant}3$ and a cross $c$ contain a quasihomeomorphism $q$ then $c{=}q$.\end{prop} \it Proof\rm.
+If $|X|{\geqslant}3$ and a cross $c$ contains a quasihomeomorphism $q$ then $c{=}q$.\end{prop} \it Proof\rm.
 If $Z$ is finite then $\mathcal Z$ is also finite and the topology $\s{Vi}$ is discrete.
+In particular any quasihomeomorphism is a homeomorphism.
 Since $|Z|{>}1$ any cross is not a homeomorphism and hence not a quasihomeomorphism.
 If $|X|{\geqslant}3$ then no homeomorphism is contained in a cross.